Anurag0798/Iris-Flower-Species-Classification-App/README.md

 ## Usage
 * Launch the app in your browser via Streamlit.
 * Enter the sepal and petal measurements listed above.
 * Click the predict button to obtain the predicted Iris species.
-If the model supports it, class probabilities will also be displayed.
-* (Optional) If persistence is enabled, inputs + predictions will be saved according to your configuration (CSV/DB).

-## Data Storage
-If you enable telemetry/persistence, store only necessary fields and avoid sensitive information.
-Options include:
-* Appending to a CSV or SQLite database for local analysis.
-* Pushing to a remote database (MongoDB, Postgres) - ensure credentials are stored securely and not committed.
+* The inputs and outputs will also be persisted in the MongoDB database.

 ## Troubleshooting
 * If model loading fails, confirm the model file exists and was serialized with a compatible Python and scikit-learn version.